 Look at him – Gantt was a dashing man, for his day.
 But he’d probably need a new look today, right?
-Trim that mustache, get a pair of fashion glasses, maybe open his collar…after all, what was in fashion one hundred years ago is no longer in fashion today.
+Trim that moustache, get a pair of fashion glasses, maybe open his collar…after all, what was in fashion one hundred years ago is no longer in fashion today.

 Henry was an analytical sort of fellow.
 He pioneered a way of visually mapping out production lines to increase factory efficiency.
-By showing the workflow of the factory line, with each machine’s efficiency, a factory could locate production bottlenecks easily and fine tune their production lines for maximum efficiency.
+By showing the workflow of the factory line, with each machine’s efficiency, a factory could locate production bottlenecks easily and fine-tune their production lines for maximum efficiency.
 Gantt’s charts were used for the construction of the Hoover Dam and Interstate Highway system, and in factories around the world.
 Gantt died in 1919, after a long career.
 He effected a meaningful change in planning lines of production.

 The Gantt Chart: A Hundred Years Old